 Will you go for breakfast bagels at Arcadia?
 Pastries and killer coffee at De Clieu?
 Gourmet brunch at Birdman Eating?
 Load up on energy for some mega browsing.

 Tick off the galleries first.
-Gertrude Contemporary, Dianne Tanzer Gallery and the Australian Print Workshop will expand your mind with emerging and contemporary works and Artisan Books will steal hours from your life.
+Gertrude Contemporary, Dianne Tanzer Gallery and the Australian Print Workshop will expand your mind with emerging and contemporary works.
 The flower displays in Mr Lincoln could be mistaken for an installation, and the vintage fashion in Circa could be lifted from a museum.
 Third Drawer Down is like the gift shop at the end.

 Locals who lunch